ajo01/canvasToPDF/README.md

 ## Project structure

 The bundle folder has all the dependencies of the CanvasToPDF api, such as canvas2pdf and pdfkit.
-It is responsible for bundling all dependencies as well as the api into a single canvasToPDF.js file under npm/package.
-This canvasToPDF.js file under npm/package is used by both the jasmine-tests and npm package manager.
+It is responsible for bundling all dependencies as well as the api into a **single canvasToPDF.js file under npm/package.
+This canvasToPDF.js file under npm/package is used by both the jasmine-tests and npm package manager.**

 Both the canvas2pdf and pdfkit dependencies have been modified.
-Thus, they're reliant on forked versions of the originals held by PDFTron.
+Thus, they're **reliant on forked versions of the originals held by PDFTron**.
 You will find both dependencies in PDFTron/canvas2pdf in PDFTron's GitHub.

 You must rebuild the bundle folder each time you make change to any of its files.
 Changes in the canvasToPDF.js file will be reflected immediately in both these folders, provided you've run the setup and npm local publish commands respectively.